 Green Holiday Entertaining Tips

-Call your local recycling company to find out which materials are accepted for recycling in your community.
+Contact your local recycling company to determine which materials are accepted for recycling in your area.
 Not all facilities recycle all materials, even those marked "recyclable."

-For example, gift wrap, cards, and cardboard boxes with special finishes cannot be recycled because they release potentially dangerous fumes when burned.
+For example, gift wraps, cards, and cardboard boxes with special finishes cannot be recycled because they release potentially dangerous fumes when burned.

 Here are a few other ways you can make a difference this holiday season:

-• Party invitations: For invitations to a party, send a postcard or buy cards made on reycled paper.
-Better yet e-mail or call.
+• Party invitations: Send a postcard or buy cards made of recycled paper for invitations to a party.
+Better yet, e-mail or call.

 • Decorate with plants: Deck the halls with holiday plants (keep them healthy with this Christmas plant care guide) instead of traditional store-bought decor.